rabbitmq/workloads/resiliency/README.md

 ![named connections](assets/namedConnections.png)

 #### Rolling upgrade of RabbitMQ for PCF
-Depending on what versions are involved in an upgrade, we have to choose the right upgrade procedure.
+Depending on which version we are upgrading to, we have to choose the right upgrade procedure.
 These are the 2 possible upgrade procedures:
-- [Rolling upgrade](https://www.rabbitmq.com/upgrade.html#multiple-nodes-upgrade) - Perform upgrades without cluster downtime.
+- [Rolling upgrade](https://www.rabbitmq.com/upgrade.html#multiple-nodes-upgrade) - Perform upgrades without entire cluster downtime.
 A rolling upgrade is when nodes are stopped, upgraded and restarted one-by-one, with the rest of the cluster still running while each node is being upgraded.
 - [Full-Stop upgrade](https://www.rabbitmq.com/upgrade.html#full-stop-upgrades) - If rolling upgrades are not possible, the entire cluster should be stopped, then restarted.
 This is referred to as a full stop upgrade.

 When we do a rolling upgrade on a **Pre-Provisioned RabbitMQ for PCF** cluster, applications will suffer some downtime.
 For instance, in a 3 node cluster with 1 ha-proxy, it has been observed around 5 minutes downtime.
 This is because RabbitMQ for PCF upgrades not only RabbitMQ cluster but also the Ha-Proxy server.